aaron-wu1/quartz/content/_index.md

 1. To share what I’ve learned in the hopes of helping others the same way I found help through online blogs
 2. To put my knowledge out in public to be challenged and critiqued as a form of learning

+The planned structure is written work that I spend time drafting would go under "writing" and leave any fleeting thoughts as "notes".

+Hopefully you find something intresting here and I'm glad that you've visited!

+\- Aaron :\)